lambdaclass/curse_of_mirra/docs/src/load_testing.md

 - Write down every code snippet that you've used, be it Elixir, Rust or bash commands, if you think it's obvious, write it down just in case.
-- Track records of the parameters you've used for the tests, eg: Player Amount, where there bots enabled? etc.
+- Track records of the parameters you've used for the tests, eg: Player Amount, were there bots enabled? etc.
 - Use text or pictures for reports, videos only if there are UX (i.e. gameplay) issues.
 - Use multiple sources of truth and data, like htop, New Relic, erlang's etop/fprop.
 - Feel free to experiment a bit, certain VM flags can improve or hinder performance,